Providers: Renee Beebe, IBCLC and Tessa Vogel, IBCLC

 - Payment for the visit at time of service is not required under many insurance plans and insurance is billed on your behalf

 - All visits are overseen by a physician.
-The physician is available to step in if additional evaluation and management are required (i.e. prescription)
+The physician is available for on-site consultation if additional evaluation and management are required.

-Please bring the following to each lactation visit
+Please bring the following to each lactation/feeding support visit:

 - A clean breast pump and all pump parts, if pumping is a part of your routine, so that we can check its fit